tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 ### Continuous integration (CI)

 [CI](http://en.wikipedia.org/wiki/Continuous_integration) is a good way to be calm about your project.
 At work I usually use [TeamCity](http://www.jetbrains.com/teamcity/) by JetBrains which is perfectly suitable for our work issues.
 Teamcity helps to automate everything in our development process and does it well.
-Unfortunatelly our teamcity server is not opened for everyone.
+Unfortunately our teamcity server is not opened for everyone.
 Moreover Teamcity is not free and you should own a server for setting it up.

 To be honest I did not want to buy server for this project; so, I chose [Travis](http://travis-ci.org/) which is perfectly suitable for projects hosted on github.